 Even if writing is not your strength, you still need to be introduced to proper style, punctuation, and grammar when writing.
 Writing is an important factor in everyone’s life because the way you write says a lot to clients, employers and even co-workers.
 The written word is nowadays present everywhere, especially because we live in the electronic age.

-There are many grammar, style and punctuation errors found in resumes, applications and even simplest conversation on the social media.
+There are many grammar, style, and punctuation errors found in resumes, applications and even simplest conversation on social media.
 Of course, there are grammar rules that are constantly changing, but the general rules rarely do.
 This is why you need to be introduced to the most common errors people often make that either change the meaning of the sentence or make the person seem less serious and even sloppy.